parastyle/DATA-607---Final-Project-/TeamUndies.md

 Validation (Retail Sites)
 ========================================================

 A total of 511 rows of data were collected from Bloomingdales, Nordstrom and CK.

-In ensuring the validity of the data, histograms for the price of the overall dataset, price by underwear type, and a normal QQ plot were chosen.
+To determine the validity of the data, a histogram of price, a histogram of price by underwear type, and a normal QQ plot are shown below.

 <center>![my image](TeamUndies-figure/price2.jpeg)
 ![my image](TeamUndies-figure/validatedata.jpeg)</center>

-The data is normally distributed.
+The overall price histogram looks normally distributed and the QQ plot to show little to no abnormalities.

 Validation (BLS)
 ========================================================

-A total of 825 rows of data were collected from the Bureau of Labor Statistics on personal consumption behavior for a quarter in 2015 for all genders.
-In ensuring the validity of the data, a normal QQ plot were chosen.
+A total of 825 rows of consumer purchasing data were collected from the Bureau of Labor Statistics on undergarment spend for the first quarter in 2015 for all genders.

+To determine the validity of the data, a histogram of overall spend, a histogram of overall spend by income class, and a normal QQ plot are shown below.

 <center>![my image](TeamUndies-figure/spend2.jpeg)
 ![my image](TeamUndies-figure/BLSvalidate.jpeg)</center>

 The data is heavily right skewed.
+Although not normally distributed, the data will be included for analyiss to provide guidance.

 Analysis (Retail)
 ========================================================

-Since pricing is the key goal and what other underwear type to offer, the choice become apparent that an ANOVA analysis would be more appropriate acorss the garment types.
+Since the goal is to determine a secondary underwear type to develop and the price point, the choice become apparent that an ANOVA analysis would be more appropriate acorss the undergarment types.

 <center>Ho: There is no difference in pricing by underwear type.
 Ha: There is a difference in pricing by underwear type.</center>